Art Ops logo

 Ideathons:

-Join us every Thursday (March 26, April 2, April 9, April 16) to share your ideas, get advice on how to put your application together, and connect with neighbors and friends on how to collaborate!
+We hosted “Ideathons” every Thursday (May 20, May 27, and June 3) at 6 p.m.
+EST to share your ideas, get advice on how to put your application together, and connect with neighbors and friends on how to collaborate!

-We are working on getting our "Ideathon" sessions set up virtually so we can stay as connected possible during the COVID-19 outbreak.
+We sought to get our free “Ideathon” sessions set up virtually to stay as connected possible during the COVID-19 pandemic.

-If you would like to sign up to participate in our "Ideathons," SIGN UP AT OUR EVENTBRITE PAGE.
+If you would like to sign up to participate in future “Ideathons,” email robinson@art-ops.org.
+You can also register for free via HPACC’s Facebook page.

 Matching Requirements: